Predicting Philadelphia Eagles' Stat Leaders in 2017

 The likely exodus of Ryan Mathews from the Eagles offense will open up nearly 200 carries from the previous season, which should be primarily snatched up by second-year back Wendell Smallwood.

-Smallwood showed glimpses of greatness in his rookie season, but only got 77 carries as he fought his way into a share of the touches.
+Smallwood showed glimpses of greatness in his rookie season, but he only got 77 carries as he fought his way into a share of the touches.
 If and when Mathews is shown the exit door, it's proof that the Eagles are ready to make Smallwood the No. 1 back and see what he can do.

 That being said, the Eagles' selection of San Diego State's Donnel Pumphrey told us that they're much more focused in a by-committee backfield rather than featuring a workhorse.
 Pumphrey is under-sized, but wiggly and stronger than most any 5'8" backs out there.